CullosK/MeXE402_Midterm_Cullos_Kristina-Verroya_Patrick/README.md

 ## Data Cleaning Process

 * The data sheets contains the house pricing
-*  The data is cleaned using Microsoft Excel and
+* The data is cleaned using Microsoft Excel and;
 * The **rows that are incomplete are completely removed** for more accurate reading.
 * Here are the step by step process on deleting unwanted rows